dstaulcu/SplunkKOHelper/README.md

 Synopsis:
 -----------------------------------
 Employs REST api to find searches and views having legacy wineventlog sourcetype references.
+User can select one or more searches to review and possibly update

+![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap1.JPG)

 Drafts prescribed changes for user and displays proposed changes to source in windiff application.

+![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap2.JPG)

 If changes are accepted, places new source in clipboard and opens view or dashboard for editing in browser where changes can be inserted and saved.

-![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap1.JPG)

-![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap2.JPG)

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap3.JPG)